Operational clarity for daily work

 Public Area Attendant

-Maintains cleanliness in lobbies, guest bathrooms, reception areas and hotel entrances.
-Responsible for trash removal, carpet cleaning, furniture polishing, elevator vacuuming and exterior maintenance.
+Keeps lobbies, guest bathrooms, reception areas, and entrances clean.
+Handles trash removal, carpet cleaning, furniture polishing, elevator vacuuming, and exterior upkeep.

 General Cleaner